Socotra in Photos

 Wanna Join An Expedition To Socotra Island?

 Socotra has been almost impossible to reach the last few years… almost.
-After countless hours or planning and arranging, I’m excited to invite you to join our upcoming expeditions to Socotra Island in 2021 and 2022.
+After countless hours of planning and arranging, I’m excited to invite you to join our upcoming expeditions to Socotra Island in 2022.
 Click here to find out more about the trips and to sign up.

 Need Travel Insurance for Socotra?

 Start shopping plans over at battleface, my go-to travel insurance choice.